-One of the great things – at least I like it – about Taylor series is that they are unique.
-There is only one Taylor series for any function centered at a given point, What that means is that any way you get it, it’s right.
+One of the great things – at least I like it – about the Taylor series of a function is that it is unique.
+There is only one Taylor series for any function centered at a given point, what that means is that any way you get it, it’s right.

 Faced with writing the power series for, say, , instead of cranking out a bunch of derivatives, we can say this looks a lot like the formula for the sum of a geometric series,